orbitdb/field-manual/01 Tutorial/README.md

 # The OrbitDB Tutorial

-> An interactive, imperative adventure of peer-to-peer, decentralized, and distributed proportions
+> An interactive, imperative and isometric JavaScript adventure of peer-to-peer, decentralized, and distributed proportions

 ## Requirements